luismvargasg/holbertonschool-web_front_end/0x01-developer_tools/README.md

 - How to block requests.
 - How to know how much JavaScript or CSS is used on a page.
 - How to detect 404 issues.
-- How to move elements on a webpage
+- How to move elements on a webpage.

 ## Author